michaelmilleryoder/fanfiction-nlp/README.md

 A list of dependencies from which a Python 3 virtual environment can be created is at `requirements.txt`.
 (The list is a bit bloated, so some packages may not be necessary.)

 To run the SpanBERT-based coreference, a model file is required that is ~500MB, unfortunately too big for GitHub's file size limit.
-That file is available from [https://cmu.box.com/s/leg9pkato6gtv9afg6e7tz9auwya2h3n].
-Please download it and place it in the `spanbert_coref directory.
+That file is available from https://cmu.box.com/s/leg9pkato6gtv9afg6e7tz9auwya2h3n.
+Please download it and place it in a new directory called `model` in the `spanbert_coref` directory.

 ## Input
 Directory path to directory of fanfiction story CSV files.